eic/epic-analysis/README.md

   such as printing tables of average values, and drawing ratios of histograms
   - this class is steered by `postprocess_*.C` macros, which includes the
     following:
-    - instantiate `Analysis`, needed for bin loops and settings
     - instantiate `PostProcessor`, with the specified `root` file that contains output from the analysis macro
-    - loop over bins and perform actions
+    - loops over bins and perform actions, using Adage
 - see `src/PostProcessor.h` and `src/PostProcessor.cxx` for available
   post-processing routines; you are welcome to add your own

 ### Asymmetry Fitting
 - the `SimpleTree` output is compatible with [asymmetry code](https://github.com/c-dilks/largex-eic-asym), included here as a submodule in `asym/`
   - clone this `sidis-eic` repository with `--recurse-submodules`, to get `largex-eic-asym` and its main dependency `brufit`
   - follow `asym/README.md`

+---

 # Contributions

-- This repository is in an early stage of development, so bugs and issues are likely
-- Contributions are welcome via pull requests and issues reporting; you may also find it useful to fork the repository for your own purposes, so that you do not have to feel limited by existing code (you can still send pull requests from a fork)
+- Contributions are welcome via pull requests and issues reporting; it is recommended to fork this repository
 - Continuous Integration (CI) will trigger on pull requests, which will build and test your contribution; see `Actions` tab for workflows for details
 - It is recommended to keep up-to-date with developments by browsing the pull